framework-one/framework-one.github.io/source/documentation/4.0/index.markdown

 If you're on ColdFusion 9.0.1, FW/1 3.5 should work but there may be some edge cases in `Application.cfc` lifecycle behavior that may trip you up.

 If you're on ColdFusion 9.0.0 or earlier, or still using Open BlueDragon, you'll need to stick with FW/1 1.3.
 Sorry, but supporting those versions is just too painful!

+## Copyright and License

+The FW/1 software family is copyright (c) 2009-2015 Sean Corfield (and others).
+All rights reserved.
+The use and distribution terms for that software are covered by the Apache Software License 2.0 (http://www.apache.org/licenses/LICENSE-2.0) which can also be found in the file LICENSE at the root of that distribution and in individual licensed files.
+By using that software in any fashion, you are agreeing to be bound by the terms of that license.
+You must not remove that notice, or any other, from that software.

+The FW/1 documentation is copyright (c) 2009-2015 Sean Corfield and is made available under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Your First FW/1 Application